karan/oldblog/_posts/2014-04-26-time-management.markdown

 ![](https://farm4.staticflickr.com/3758/9011116378_32e56983e3_b.jpg)

 A few months ago, [I started doing this](http://klinger.io/post/71640845938/dont-drown-in-email-how-to-use-gmail-more) - highly recommended.
 At any given point, I have a total of 0 emails in my inbox.
-Whenever I can any new mail, I process it by either replying, or delegating, or archiving, or deleting.
+Whenever I get any new mail, I process it by either replying, or delegating, or archiving, or deleting.

 ### Don't hang out with people who don’t respect your time